Ismailmooyoussef/Stratos-studycase/README.md

     Nodes will be deployed in the private subnets
-    Load balancers will be deployed in the public subnets the EKS elastic interfaces will be deployed in dedicated private subnets ....
+    Load balancers will be deployed in the public subnets the EKS elastic interfaces will be deployed in dedicated private subnets

-To create 2 test instacnes (one in Private & one in Public subnet)

 export AWS_ACCESS_KEY_ID=''
 export AWS_SECRET_ACCESS_KEY=''